egunadi/dsci554-a2/README.md

 [EbenGunadi_Assignment2.pptx](EbenGunadi_Assignment2.pptx) contains a presentation of the lab content.

-Contents were procured via a [Jupyter](https://jupyter.org/) notebook, [UN_Data_Analysis.ipynb](UN_Data_Analysis.ipynb).
+Contents were procured via [Jupyter](https://jupyter.org/) notebook [UN_Data_Analysis.ipynb](UN_Data_Analysis.ipynb).
 Locally, this notebook was run on a Python 3.7.16 environment, but any newer version should work.

 ## Working with Notebooks